HomerReid/meep_adjoint/docs/tutorial/index.rst

 Again, this step will be familiar to anyone who has ever defined a
 |MeepFluxRegion| (or |MeepFieldRegion| or |MeepForceRegion| or
 |MeepEnergyRegion| or |MeepModeRegion| or ...) with the slight twist that
-the full zoo of distinct, specialized data structures for spatial regions in core |meep| (which includes the five just mentioned, plus some others) is replaced in ``meep_adjoint`` by the single new class :class:`Subregion <meep_adjoint.Subregion>`.
+the full panoply of distinct, specialized data structures for spatial regions in core |meep| (which includes the five just mentioned, plus some others) is replaced in ``meep_adjoint`` by the single new class :class:`Subregion <meep_adjoint.Subregion>`.

     .. admonition:: Subregions in :mod:`meep_adjoint`

-      A subregion is simply
+      A *subregion* in `meep_adjoint` is simply
       a hyperrectangular region of space lying within the boundaries of the FDTD grid.
 A subregion may be of codimension 1 (i.e. a line in a 2D geometry or a plane in a 3D geometry), in which case it has a well-defined